-McKnight’s vice president of finance and compliance Rick Scott was recently interviewed by Goldman Sachs Asset Management’s (GSAM) Perspectives magazine about the Foundation’s impact investing program.
+McKnight’s vice president of finance and compliance Rick Scott (retired in June 2019) was recently interviewed by Goldman Sachs Asset Management’s (GSAM) Perspectives magazine about the Foundation’s impact investing program.
 An abridged version is reprinted here with permission; the full interview is available at GSAM online.

 Q&A with Rick Scott, Vice President of Finance and Compliance